iancoralogix/coralogix-customer-sandbox/README.md

   - Configures microservices, Jaeger, Prometheus, Grafana, and other components.
   - Sets environment variables, resource limits, and references to Coralogix collectors.

-## Deployment Steps
-1. Ensure `CORALOGIX_PRIVATE_KEY` and `CORALOGIX_RUM_KEY` are exported in your shell.
-2. Run `./run.sh`
-3. Wait for the script to finish.
-It will display a LoadBalancer URL for the demo’s frontend.

-## Verification
-- After the script completes, open the printed URL in a browser.
-- The OpenTelemetry demo UI should load, and data should flow into Coralogix.

-## Teardown
-- To remove all resources, run `./delete.sh`
-- This deletes the Kubernetes services and destroys the Terraform-managed EKS infrastructure.